 Soon after I started my current sales role, I realized I was competing with the best and brightest sales talent.
 Before this job, I’d always managed to excel -- but to stand out here, I really had to up my game.

-I invested a great deal of time researching tips and tools that would help me become a top performer.
+I invested a great deal of time researching tips and tools (including these apps for startups) that would help me become a top performer.
 Here are the six tools I use on a daily basis to give myself an edge and close more deals.

 Datanyze gives me insight into the kinds of technology and software my prospects have connected to their websites.

 For example, if you sell tech solutions, you can use this tool to discover if the buyer is already using a competitor, or if they’re not using anything in your product or service category.

 This information is beneficial for two reasons.
 First, your prospect will be both surprised and impressed you know so much about their company’s software.
 Extensive, personalized research always beats out generic sales outreach.
 Second, it will help you position your product and highlight the features your solution provides that you know your prospect currently doesn’t have with your competitor.